 Alex Luscombe is a PhD Candidate at the University of Toronto’s Centre for Criminology and Sociolegal Studies, a Researcher at the Centre for Access to Information and Justice, and a Junior Fellow at Massey College.
-His research interests include policing and social control, inequality in the criminal justice system, institutional transparency and accountability, mixed methods research design, and computational social science.
+His research interests include policing and social control, economic crime, and investigative and computational social science.

 Alex’s research has been published in numerous academic journals and books, including Social Forces, Criminology & Criminal Justice, British Journal of Criminology, Sociology, Policing & Society and Canadian Journal of Criminology & Criminal Justice, and has been supported by the Social Sciences and Humanities Research Council of Canada, the Canadian Sociological Association, and the Government of Ontario.
 With Dr. Kevin Walby, he recently co-edited the book Freedom of Information and Social Science Research Design (Routledge, 2019).